Skip to main content

 • Automatic encryption - Transparent encryption/decryption for all media

-• Phone number validation - Check if phone numbers are on WhatsApp
+• Phone number lookup - Batch check if numbers are on WhatsApp

-• Profile information - Fetch profile pictures and user info
+• Profile pictures - Fetch preview or full-size profile pictures

 Presence and chat state